| Lewisburg United Methodist

 and are grateful for our dedicated leaders and strive to

-uphold our mission:
+uphold our mission: GO MAKE

 DISCIPLES